VorakornLeechavanan/nosql_exercises_65_2/README.md

 | 13) ({"name":"Jan","subject":"english","marks":0,"reason":"absent"}) |

 **Give MongoDB statements (with results) for the following queries** <br />
-• Find the total marks for each student across all subjects.
+• Find the total marks for each student across all subjects. <br />
-• Find the maximum marks scored in each subject.
+• Find the maximum marks scored in each subject. <br />
-• Find the minimum marks scored by each student.
+• Find the minimum marks scored by each student. <br />
-• Find the top two subjects based on average marks.
+• Find the top two subjects based on average marks. <br />

 **The result of creating the database "Grades"**